bastianferch/AthleteView/README.md

 If needed, add `VM option` to set a spring profile and set it to `datagen` (or the desired profile).

 ### Email Service
-You have to provide an email service and include to the corresponding.
-The current keys are not valid!
+You have to provide an email service and include the information in the corresponding file.
+The current keys in the file are not valid!

 # Known issues